4is2cbetter/docker/docs/man/docker.1.md

   Default IP address to use when binding container ports.
 Default is `0.0.0.0`.

 **--ip-forward**=*true*|*false*
   Docker will enable IP forwarding.
 Default is true.
-If `--fixed-cidr-v6` is set.
+If it's set as false, Docker will leave `ip-forward` as it was, not disable it. `--fixed-cidr-v6` is set.
 IPv6 forwarding will be activated, too.
 This may reject Router Advertisements and interfere with the host's existing IPv6 configuration.
 For more information please consult the documentation about "Advanced Networking - IPv6".

 **--ip-masq**=*true*|*false*
   Enable IP masquerading for bridge's IP range.
 Default is true.